 The Children’s Garden

 I hope you found these tips helpful for what to see and do when visiting Kew Gardens in summer!
-We are looking forward to visiting Kew Gardens during the summer holidays, and I will continue to keep this post updated with more ideas and recommendations along the way.
+Find more ideas for things to do and family activities during the school holidays: Summer Holidays in London with Kids

 Kew Gardens by Season